layumi/Person_reID_baseline_pytorch/tutorial/README.md

 Let's try another dataset called DukeMTMC-reID, which is collected at Duke University in winter.

-You may download the dataset at [Here](http://vision.cs.duke.edu/DukeMTMC/data/misc/DukeMTMC-reID.zip).
+You may download the dataset at [Here](http://vision.cs.duke.edu/DukeMTMC/data/misc/DukeMTMC-reID.zip) [GoogleDriver](https://drive.google.com/open?id=1jjE85dRCMOgRtvJ5RQV9-Afs-2_5dY3O) or ([BaiduYun](https://pan.baidu.com/s/1jS0XM7Var5nQGcbf9xUztw) password: bhbh).
 Try it by yourself.

 The dataset is quite similar to Market-1501.
 You may also check with the state-of-the-art results at [Here](https://github.com/layumi/DukeMTMC-reID_evaluation/tree/master/State-of-the-art).